Unraveling the Challenges Ahead for Carnival PLC (CUK): A Deep D

 Understanding Carnival PLC's Business

-Carnival PLC, with a market cap of $15.37 billion, is the largest global cruise company, boasting 90 ships in service at the end of fiscal 2022.
+Carnival PLC, with a market cap of $1.72 billion and sales of $20.04 billion, operates as the largest global cruise company.
+It boasts an operating margin of 3.89%.
 Its portfolio of brands includes Carnival Cruise Lines, Holland America, Princess Cruises, and Seabourn in North America; P&O Cruises and Cunard Line in the United Kingdom; Aida in Germany; Costa Cruises in Southern Europe; and P&O Cruises in Australia.
 Carnival also owns Holland America Princess Alaska Tours in Alaska and the Canadian Yukon.
-In 2019, prior to COVID-19, Carnival's brands attracted about 13 million guests, a level it should breach again in 2023.
+Prior to COVID-19, Carnival's brands attracted about 13 million guests in 2019, a level it should breach again in 2023.

 Financial Strength Breakdown